Free CertNexus ITS-110 Exam Actual Questions & Explanations

 Use this topic map to guide your study for CertNexus ITS-110 (Certified Internet of Things Security Practitioner) within the IoT Practitioner path.

-• Securing IoT Portals: Understand how to protect web and mobile interfaces that manage IoT devices.
-You must identify common portal vulnerabilities, apply secure coding practices, and implement input validation to prevent injection attacks and unauthorized access.
+• Securing IoT Portals: Understand how to protect web interfaces and API endpoints that connect to IoT devices.
+You must identify common vulnerabilities in portal design and implement controls to prevent unauthorized access and data exposure.

-• Implementing Authentication, Authorization, and Accounting: Master the deployment of AAA frameworks in IoT systems.
-Candidates should configure multi-factor authentication, define role-based access controls, and audit user activities across device networks to ensure only authorized personnel perform sensitive operations.
+• Implementing Authentication, Authorization, and Accounting: Master the configuration and deployment of AAA frameworks in IoT environments.
+Apply multi-factor authentication, role-based access control, and audit logging to track user and device actions across the network.

 Question Formats & What They Test